 Keep reading to learn more about cytogenetics and MM.

 MM is a type of cancer that affects plasma cells, a type of immune cell.
 Individuals with MM may experience a variety of symptoms and outcomes.
-These symptoms can include bone pain, fatigue, and weakness of the arms or legs.
+These

 The International Myeloma Working Group (IMWG) recommends cytogenetic testing for people with MM for the initial diagnosis and relapse.
 This is because chromosomal mutations influence disease progression and outcomes of individuals with the disease.